By Molly Patrick

 It’s important to do this exercise because we often make excuses for things that we actually DO want.
 But we get so used to using “I don’t have time” as a crutch that we throw it at everything that comes our way, without pausing for a moment to decide whether or not we want the outcome of whatever it is, or how we might be able to figure it out and make it work.

 If it’s a lunch date with a friend who drives you fucking batty and makes you feel like crap every time you see her, maybe it’s time to be honest with her and cut the cord.
 Imagine how freeing that could be.
 You’d never have to tell her “I don’t have time” ever again.

 If it’s batch cooking that you sincerely want to incorporate into your weekly routine, stop the excuses and do it.

-The reality is, batch cooking might take more time up front but it saves you time throughout the week.
+The reality is, batch cooking might take more time up front, but it saves you lots of time throughout the week.
 Plus, you have to grocery shop, cook and eat anyway.
-So you may as well do it in a way that works for your body, not against it.
+So you may as well do it in a way that works for your body instead of against it.
 Trust me.
 You have time and you will make it work if you really want to.

 Here’s the other thing – your body doesn’t care if you don’t have time to cook or eat healthy food.

 It won’t magically start thriving on processed convenience foods just because you didn’t get your shit together to batch cook.
 It won’t give you a free pass.
 It won’t turn cheese pizza into kale or potato chips into hummus as soon as they hit your system.

 That’s not how it works.
 And I could have told you that when I was naked, drunk and tripping on mushrooms in a drum circle next to some hot springs.

 Things that are easy, fast and bring us instant gratification are the things that we come up with excuses for to convince ourselves that we can and should incorporate into our life.